 In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities (ASU 2016-01).
 ASU 2016-01 requires equity investments that do not result in consolidation and are not accounted for under the equity method to be measured at fair value and to recognize any changes in fair value in net income unless the investments qualify for the new practicability exception.
 It does not change the guidance for classifying and measuring investments in debt securities and loans.
 ASU 2016-01 also changes certain disclosure requirements and other aspects related to recognition and measurement of financial assets and financial liabilities.
 ASU 2016-01 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
 As of the first reporting period in which the guidance is adopted, a cumulative-effect adjustment to beginning retained earnings will be made, with two features that will be adopted prospectively.
-Houston Electric is currently assessing the impact that this standard will have on its financial position, results of operations, cash flows and disclosures.
+This standard will not have a material impact on Houston Electric's financial position, results of operations, cash flows and disclosures upon adoption on January 1, 2018.

-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (ASU 2016-02).
+In 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (ASU 2016-02) and related amendments.
 ASU 2016-02 provides a comprehensive new lease model that requires lessees to recognize assets and liabilities for most leases and would change certain aspects of lessor accounting.
 ASU 2016-02 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted.
+Houston Electric expects to adopt this standard on January 1, 2019 and is evaluating available transitional practical expedients.
 A modified retrospective adoption approach is required.
-Houston Electric is currently assessing the impact that this standard will have on its financial position, results of operations, cash flows and disclosures.
+Houston Electric is in the process of reviewing contracts to identify leases as defined in ASU 2016-02 and expects to recognize on the statements of financial position right-of-use assets and lease liabilities for the majority of its leases that are currently classified as operating leases.
+Houston Electric is continuing to assess the impact that this standard will have on its financial position, results of operations, cash flows and disclosures.

-In 2016, the FASB issued ASUs which amended ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+In 2016 and 2017, the FASB issued ASUs which amended ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09, as amended, provides a comprehensive new revenue recognition model that requires revenue to be recognized in a manner that depicts the transfer of goods or services to a customer at an amount that reflects the consideration expected to be received in exchange for those goods or services.
-Early adoption is not permitted, and entities have the option of using either a full retrospective or a modified retrospective adoption approach.
-Houston Electric is currently evaluating its revenue streams under these ASUs and has not yet identified any significant changes as the result of these new standards.
-A substantial amount of Houston Electric's revenues are tariff based, which we do not anticipate significant impact from these ASUs.
-Houston Electric is considering the impacts of the new guidance on its ability to recognize revenue for certain contracts when collectability is uncertain and its accounting for contributions in aid of construction.
-Houston Electric expects to adopt these ASUs on January 1, 2018 and is evaluating the method of adoption.
+Early adoption is permitted, and entities have the option of using either a full retrospective or a modified retrospective adoption approach.
+While these ASUs will expand disclosures, Houston Electric has not identified any significant changes as the result of these new standards.
+A substantial amount of Houston Electric's revenues are tariff based, which will not be significantly impacted by these ASUs.
+Houston Electric adopted these ASUs on January 1, 2018 using the modified retrospective adoption approach.